AI Summary

 Websites & web apps are not the same!
 Does this sound strange to you?

 If yes, read through this section.
-Today, website/web apps have become the digital face of any business.
+Today, websites/web apps have become the digital face of any business.

 Did you know?